bhecquet/seleniumRobot/doc/chap4_Run_tests.md

 `<parameter name="platform" value="Android 4.3" />`

 - *service definition* used for runMode option<br/>
-You can define one service for each runMode, with the same name: local, grid, saucelabs, testdroid<br/>
+You can define one service for each runMode, with the same name: local, grid, saucelabs<br/>
 Under each service, you can then add any parameter needed to address this runMode as in the above example.
-_e.g_: if user select "testdroid" runMode, then the 3 parameters (appiumServerURL, cloudApiKey, projectName) will be added to configuration
+_e.g_: if user select "saucelabs" runMode, then the 1 parameter (webDriverGrid) will be added to configuration

 ### 2 Test WebApp with desktop browser ###